Q. What is your goal?

 Q. What if patients or consumers want to send financial help?

-People interested in supporting Patients For Affordable Drugs can send a check to Patients For Affordable Drugs, P.O.
-Box 59830, Potomac, MD 20859.
+People interested in supporting Patients For Affordable Drugs can click here.
 We hope you’ll also share your story, so we can lift up patient voices in the debate around drug prices.
-While we do not actively ask patients for money, we appreciate your support.
+While we do not actively ask patients for donations, we can use the help and will put your money to good use.

 Q. But drug corporations have amassed a huge war chest — they spent $2.3 billion on lobbying over the past decade.
 Isn’t this a fool’s errand?